ForrestQin/Adventure/README.md

     I use different ways to deal with different situation.
     For verbs, I create a verb_dict to check if a verb have a common prefix in this verb_dict.
+    For direction, I directly check the current room's exists, if there is only one have the abbreviation as prefix, I will pick it, otherwise, I will show them to the player.
-    For direction, I create a direction_dict to get common prefix direction For items, I directly check the current room's items.
+    For items, I directly check the current room's items.
 If there are multiple items, we show them to the player.
     Else, we pick the only one.